Last Updated: October 6, 2021

 9.1 Informal Dispute Resolution.
 Prior to the initiation of arbitration, the Parties will first attempt to resolve their Dispute informally as set forth in this Section 9.1 (the “Informal Dispute Resolution Process”).
 Either Party may initiate the Informal Dispute Resolution Process by giving notice of a Dispute to the other Party (the “Notice of Dispute”), which will include a reasonably detailed statement of the Dispute.
 During the Informal Dispute Resolution Process, each Party will honor all reasonable requests made by the other Party for non-privileged information reasonably related to the Dispute.
 All negotiations and proceedings pursuant to this Section 9.1 will be confidential and will be treated as compromise and settlement negotiations for purposes of applicable rules of evidence.

 9.2 Formal Dispute Resolution.
 Either Party may seek formal resolution of a Dispute upon the earliest to occur of the following: (a) 30 days have elapsed from the delivery of the Notice of Dispute; (b) commencement of arbitration is appropriate to avoid the expiration of an applicable limitations period or to preserve a superior position with respect to other creditors; or (c) a Party makes a good-faith determination that a breach of the Agreement by the other Party is such that injunctive relief is necessary.
+Terms and conditions governing other dispute resolution, such as arbitration, will be set forth in the applicable Affirm Service Terms.

 10. Force Majeure.